Documentation Index

 NOTE

 Do not click Test Connector Configuration yet.
-At this stage, SCIM provisioning will not work with Document360 as the SSO configuration set up in Document360 is not completed.
+At this stage, SCIM provisioning will not work with Document360 as the SSO configuration setup in Document360 is not yet completed.

 1. Go to the SCIM provisioning page in Document360 and turn on the Enable group sync toggle if required.
 This automatically assigns users and readers based on your IdP group mappings.